wendyverdonk93/docs/content/api/payment_methods/post-order-idealqr.md

 | max_amount                     | string  | With the max_amount you can specify what the maximum amount can be in case the allow_change_amount option is activated.
 This parameter is required when allow_change_amount is set. |

-Please make sure you check out our dedicated documentation for [iDEAL QR](/payment-methods/idealqr/)
+Read more about [iDEAL QR](/payment-methods/banks/idealqr/) on our documentation page.

 {{< /description >}}